top of page

 Open Centers

 Our open energy centers mean there’s the potential for a lot of input, and thus are great opportunities for learning.
-The qualities of open centers are often associated with autism and adhd.
+The qualities of open centers are often associated with autism and ADHD.

 • Undefined Head can be thinking about things that don't matter., easily distracted, starting but not finishing tasks, continually losing or misplacing things, forgetfulness